Accommodation Guarantee Other housing options Resolving disputes

 FAQs

-You should arrive at least 90 minutes before the start of your ceremony.
+You should arrive 90 minutes before the start time of your ceremony to allow for registration and gowning.

-On arrival at the venue, graduates can make your way up the stairs where you can register your attendance and be dressed in your graduation regalia.
+On arrival at the venue, make your way up the stairs to register and be gowned in the Ballroom.
 Guests do not need to go upstairs; they can wait for you in the foyer downstairs.

 An announcement will be made when it is time to head into the theatre.
 Graduates will enter through the doors on the ground floor.
 Guests will enter from the doors upstairs and will need to show their ticket to enter.
-If you are unsure where to go, please ask a staff member dress in purple robes and we will direct you to your seat.
-It is important to be seated at least 30 minutes before the start of proceedings.
+This can be a digital copy of your ticket.
+If you are unsure where to go, please ask a staff member.
+It is important to be seated around 30 minutes before the start of proceedings.

 You will not be allowed to take bags, phones, or other personal items up on stage when receiving your award.
 There is a cloak room service at the venue for coats and backpacks, however they will not take small items.
 For small items, kindly ask one of your guests to keep your belongings safe during the ceremony.

-If you or any of your guests are in a wheelchair or have a walking aide, please email the Student Centre so we can accommodate your seating requirements.
+If you or any of your guests are in a wheelchair or have a walking aide, please contact the Student Centre so we can accommodate your seating requirements.

-You will receive a blank folder on stage, however will collect your degree testamur and academic transcript off stage before returning to your seat.
+You will receive a blank folder on stage, but then be directed to collect your testamur and transcript off stage before returning to your seat.

-We ask that graduates and guests please do not attend if they are feeling unwell or displaying cold and flu like symptoms.
+We ask that graduands and guests please do not attend if they are feeling unwell on the day.

 footer